koenrane/KR-new-site/content/Essays/Bruce Wayne and the cost of inaction.md

 “_I_ don't like cleaning because… it's boring.
 Usually I want to be doing other things.
 But that can't be why the world doesn't clean itself—the world doesn't want anything, it just follows rules.
 I don't know what the answer is, though.”

 Thomas smiled.
 “That's a good starting thought.
 Let's think about the train our family built for the city.
-Imagine something breaks, and the engineer says she's going to try random things until the train works again.
+Imagine something breaks, and the engineer says she's going to try random things until the train works again.”

 “Obviously, that's probably not going to work, because the train is complicated.
 There are many ways for the train *not* to work, and only a few ways for the train *to* work.
 Every improvement is a change, but not every change is an improvement.”